 February: Six Nations Rugby

 From long-loved poets to poetry in motion.
 February heralds in the annual clash of the rugby titans.
-On 2nd February, the Six Nations rugby tournament kicks off for Scotland at BT Murrayfield in Edinburgh, as we take on Italy.
-Hotel accommodation fills up early, so if you’re planning on taking in a match, book early to score big.
+On Saturday 1 February, the Six Nations rugby tournament kicks off.
+Our first home game is the famous Calcutta Cup against England on Saturday 8 February.
+Hotel accommodation fills up early, so if you’re planning on taking in a match at Murryfield, book early to score big.

 April: Beltane Fire Festival